 1968 – 2018 : 50 years of “Made in Guidi”

 It’s time once again for the annual METS – Marine Equipment Trade Show (Amsterdam, RAI, 14-16 November 2017), and as usual, Guidi Srl of Grignasco (Novara) will be present with a host of interesting products and features.

 During the key international event for the marine accessories sector, reserved for professional operators only, Guidi has confirmed the position of its stand (Europa Hall, 01.761), where it will be presenting its complete range of products, including bronze, brass, chrome-plated, nickel-plated and aluminium accessories, non-stick valves, water intakes, thru-hulls, water strainers and pipe fittings.

 The Dutch event comes at a special time for Guidi, which next year will be celebrating its first 50 years in business (1968-2018), an important milestone.
 Over the years, the company founded by Bruno Guidi has been able to carve out, extend and then maintain significant market shares, and is now an international leader for its products.

-The hallmark of the stand at the METS, an area of 60 square metres designed once again by Studio Anna Fileppo, is a strong focus on two main aspects that have always been central to Guidi’s approach to doing business: products and art.
+The hallmark of the stand at the METS, an area of 60 square metres, is a strong focus on two main aspects that have always been central to Guidi’s approach to doing business: products and art.

 Alongside a selection of the main products in the catalogue, all strictly Made in Italy, and the thirteen patented articles, the stand will feature a small preview of a photographic book that will be produced for the company’s 50th anniversary, with seventeen 50×70 prints of splendid shots by the American photographer Jill Mathis, one of the artists that has been cooperating with the company for some years now, taken in a number of the most prestigious Italian shipyards Guidi supplies its products to.